Estimated reading time: 8 minutes

-The role of leadership in the workplace is rapidly evolving as technology brings about dramatic changes to the way teams communicate, collaborate, and get work done.
+The role of team management in the workplace is rapidly evolving as technology brings about dramatic changes to the way teams communicate, collaborate, and get work done.

 What hasn’t changed is its importance.
 Leaders who can get the most out of their employees by fostering a positive work environment and putting them in the best position to succeed are rewarded with higher productivity and greater innovation.

 Those who can’t suffer sub-optimal employee performance and have trouble retaining staff.

 Legendary football player and coach Vince Lombardi were right when he said, “Leaders are made, they are not born.
 They are made by hard effort, which is the price which all of us must pay to achieve any goal that is worthwhile.”

 That sentiment went against the common prevailing wisdom at the time, which held that team management leaders are mostly born to fill that role; no one else need apply.